 Barnyard Buddies Program: Morningside Nature Center has a farm, e-i-e-i-o!
 On this farm, youngsters, with an adult, can meet and greet farm animals by helping staff with afternoon feeding on the Living History Farm.
 This program is free, but the animals love donations of carrots, squash, apples, sweet potatoes and melons (please give these items to a staff member and not directly to the animals).
 With a sheep here, and a cow there, learning about heritage breeds is fun!
 This program takes place Wednesdays at 3 p.m. at the Living History Farm.

 Frogs and Friends Friday: At the Frogs and Friends Friday program, children, with an adult, can join a Morningside Nature Center animal caretaker for an exciting and educational program featuring live amphibians and reptiles.
 Youngsters, with an adult, can join an animal caretaker for an exciting and educational program featuring live amphibians and reptiles.
-This free program begins at 2 p.m. in the Education Building.
-Frogs and Friends Friday dates are March 3, April 7 and May 5.
+This free program begins at 2 p.m. the first Friday of the month in the Education Building.
+Frogs and Friends Friday dates are Feb.
+1, March 1, April 5 and May 3.